Quantified Bodies: A Design Practice

 Self-trackers are a diffuse and diverse group that quantify their lives.

-The tracked data can be from blood pressure, heartbeat rate,
+events.
+The tracked data consists of blood pressure, heartbeat rate,

-upon and made measurable.
-Such measurements may give insight to help rebuild a recognition of oneself, or allow a brooding recall of lost
+upon and rendered as units of measurement and comparable variables.
+These measurements may give insight to help rebuild a recognition of oneself (Catani 2015), or allow a brooding recall of lost

 body read and a body written.
 Yet the quantified body is a veneer,